CompNet/Orleans/README.md

 The program outputs a bunch of files corresponding to the different processing steps and tools used.
 For instance, if you perform the whole process with too different clustering algorithms, then each result file depending on clustering will be produced in two versions, for comparison purposes.

 ## Extension
 It is possible to include any clustering or community detection tool in the process, by providing the program and related R wrapper.
-I would advise first to copy-paste an existing wrapper, such as `CommunityDetection/directed-louvain.R`, and adpat it to the targetted program.
-Then, you must modify `CommunityDetection/community-detection.R` or `ClusterAnalysis/cluster-analysys.R` accordingly, by including your wrapper with `source` (at the begining of the file) and by completing the method `detect.communities` or `detect.cluster`, respectively.
+I would advise first to copy-paste an existing wrapper, such as `CommunityDetection/directed-louvain.R`, and adapt it to the targeted program.
+Then, you must modify `CommunityDetection/community-detection.R` or `ClusterAnalysis/cluster-analysys.R` accordingly, by including your wrapper with `source` (at the beginning of the file) and by completing the method `detect.communities` or `detect.cluster`, respectively.

 ## References
 * **[GA'05]** Guimerà, R. & Amaral, L. A. N. *Functional cartography of complex metabolic networks*, Nature, 2005, 433:895-900. http://seeslab.info/media/publication_pdfs/Guimera-2005-Nature-433-895.pdf